Redistribution of income and wealth: Property redistribution

 redistribute, it should look for efficient ways of redistributing—that is, ways that reduce the costs as much as possible.
 This is one of the main concerns of the branch of economics called the economics of the public sector.

-Class analysis
+Middle class

-One study suggests that "the middle class faces a paradoxical status" in that they tend to vote against income redistribution, even though they would benefit economically from it.
+One study suggests that "the middle class faces a paradoxical status" in that they tend to vote against income redistribution, even though they would in some cases benefit from it.